 It’s about the issue of parents in wealthy communities raising private funds for public schools, while high-poverty schools are in the same situation.

-Here are his suggestions for how to respond to this problem:
+Here are his suggestions for how to respond to problem:

 Second, because the root cause of inadequate school financing is ultimately political, not philanthropic, donors and school foundations should support political reforms.
 A movement is afoot in California to amend the property-tax slashing Proposition 13 to require fair market value taxation of commercial real estate, which would raise tax revenues.
 In effect, by asking parents to donate, the Hillsborough Schools Foundation encourages them to work around the obstacle of Prop 13 rather than confronting the problems it creates directly.
 It would be better if the foundation organized parents in support of amending Prop 13.